 How can artists convey their professionalism when applying for opportunities, considering that nowadays all you are allowed to send is an application form and a few images?
 What is the criteria that curators and galleriests use when selecting applicants?
 What are the tools at the artists disposal?

-In this new Self Assembly session, Debra Wilson and Chiara Williams, directors of WW Gallery, will share their expertise as gallerists and organisers of a number of successful open exhibitions, including Afternoon Tea: Works on Paper at the last Venice Biennale and SOLO Award.
+Debra Wilson and Chiara Williams, directors of WW Gallery, shared their expertise as gallerists and organisers of a number of successful open exhibitions, including Afternoon Tea: Works on Paper at the last Venice Biennale and SOLO Award.

 How to Run an Artist Led Space - January 2013

 Ami Clarke, artist and director of Banner Repeater looked at the benefits and challenges of running an artist led space - her presentation covered topics such as the choice of location, finding and approaching funding bodies and the ins and outs of setting up as a small organisation.
 Ami has given Artquest some tips on setting up an Artist Led Space.

 A to Z of Crodwfunding - November 2012

 Marc Wilson is a photographic artist who has successfully funded the complete production of his last photographic project - The Last Stand - via a crowdfunding platform.
 In this talk his shares with the audience what has he learned and would he do it again.
 Read Marc tips on how best to start crowdfunding for your own project.

 Print on Demand - September 2012

 Lynn Harris, co-funder of ANDPublishing explained in this session the pro and cons of making art books using print ondemand platforms, presenting both aestetical and technical differences of the various platforms.
 Lynn also put together some tips to help you maximase your print on demand projects.
 This Self Assembly session took place as part of the E17 Art Trail.